-If resident's monthly rent increases by the greater of 10 percent or \$25.00 purely as a result of conversion, the rent increase will be phased in over 3 years, which a PHA may extend to 5 years.
-To implement this provision, HUD is specifying alternative requirements for section 3(a)(1) of the Consolidated and Further Continuing Appropriations Act of 2012 (the Act), as well as 24 CFR § 880.201 (definition of "total tenant payment"), to allow for the phase-in of tenant rent increases.
-A PHA must set the length of the phase-in period to be three years, five years or a combination depending on circumstances.
-HACA has set the length of the phase in period to three years.
-4. FSS and Ross-SC programs for FSS once their housing is converted under RAD.
+Public Housing residents that are currently Family Self-Sufficiency (FSS) participants will continue to be eligible for FSS once their housing is converted under RAD.
 All Project Owners will be required to administer the FSS program in accordance with the requirements of 24 CFR 984, the participants' contracts of participation, and future guidance published by HUD.
 Project Owners will be allowed to use any funds already granted FSS coordinator salaries until such funds are expended.
 All Project Owners will be required to provide both service coordinators and payments to the escrow until the end of the Contract Participation for each resident.
 Upon conversion, already escrowed funds for FSS Participants shall be transferred into the PBRA escrow account and be considered PBRA funds, thus reverting to PBRA if forfeited by the FSS participant.
 Through waiver in PIH Notice 2012-32 (HA), REV-2, FSS funds awarded in FY14 and prior FSS funds may be used to continue to serve FSS participants living in the units converted under RAD to PBRA.
 Pursuant to FY 2015 Appropriations Act any FSS funds awarded in FY 2015 (and forward if the provision is extended), may be used to also serve any other PBRA resident, affected by RAD or not.
+Current ROSS-SC grantees will be able to finish out their current ROSS-SC grants once their housing is converted under RAD.
+However, once the property is converted, it will no longer be eligible to be counted towards the unit count for future ROSS-SC grants nor will its residents be eligible to be served by future ROSS-SC, as ROSS-SC, by statute, can serve only public housing residents.